Alaska CPA Requirements: Rules on Exam and Licensing

 Residency and Age CPA Alaska Requirements

 The Alaska board does not have residency requirements for CPA candidates.
 Therefore, you don’t have to live in Alaska or even be a US citizen.
-(But, keep in mind the above information about the SSN requirement.)

 The minimum age to sit for the CPA Exam in Alaska is 19.